 Bishop Sheridan served the Archdiocese of St. Louis as an associate pastor in several parishes before being named pastor of Christ the King Parish in University City, Mo. in 1988.
 He served as pastor of Immacolata Parish in Richmond Heights, Mo., from 1993 until 1997.

 St. Louis Archbishop Justin Rigali ordained Bishop Sheridan as an auxiliary bishop of the archdiocese on Sept.
 3, 1997.
 On Dec.
 4, 2001, Pope John Paul II appointed Bishop Sheridan coadjutor bishop of the Diocese of Colorado Springs.
 Bishop Sheridan was formally welcomed to the diocese on January 30, 2002.
 He became the diocesan bishop on January 30, 2003.

 Bishop Sheridan is a well-respected teacher of the faith and has taught theology on the high school, college and graduate levels, including 10 years as a professor of Systematic Theology at Kenrick Seminary.
-He currently serves on the Boards of Trustees of St. John Vianney Seminary in Denver and Kenrick-Glennon Seminary in St. Louis.
-Having served on several committees for the United States Conference of Catholic Bishops, Bishop Sheridan currently is a consultant to the Committee on Catholic Education and a member of the Administrative Committee and the Committee for Priorities and Plans of the USCCB.
+He currently serves on the Boards of Trustees of St. John Vianney Seminary in Denver.
+Bishop Sheridan has served on several committees for the United States Conference of Catholic Bishops, including the Committee on Catholic Education, the Committee on Priorities and Plans and the Administrative Committee.
 He is also chairman of the Episcopal Advisory Board of the Catholic Radio Association.